What are some tips when travelling to a different country?

 - DO NOT chase a thief.

-- Run to the nearest safe place - a safe office, or an open store.
+- Run to the nearest safe place - the hotel lobby, an office, or an open store.

 - Call the police immediately after the incident.